se-for-sci/se-for-sci.github.io/content/week5/typing.md

 If you want these keys to be optional, you can add `total=False` to the _class definition_ (since version 3, Python has supported keyword arguments here too).
-Since Python 3.11 (or using `typing_extensions`) you can mark fields as required or potentially missing as well. (before this, you had to do this by making two classes with different `total=` settings and using inheritance, but it was cumbersome).
+Since Python 3.11 (or using `typing_extensions`) you can mark fields as required or potentially missing as well. (before this, you had to make two classes with different `total=` settings and using inheritance, but it was cumbersome).

 ```python
 class VersionDictExtra(VersionDict, total=False):